Vaccines are recommended for children aged 12 and teenagers to boost immunity and to protect against cancer.

 Where to have the vaccines

 These will be offered by the school aged immunisation service (SAIS) via your child’s school.
-If a child is home educated, they will also be offered the vaccine at a community clinic.
+If a child is home educated, has missed the school offer or would prefer to be vaccinated outside of a school setting, you can book an appointment at a community clinic.
 SAIS can be contacted on 0300 123 5205.

 Find more information about school-aged immunisations.